 The Park Authority has in place a Staffing and Recruitment Committee, which consists of five Board members.
-The Committee meets as required and its membership and remit is agreed annually by the full CNPA Board.
-Its remit includes the following:
+The Committee meets as required, its membership and remit being agreed annually by the full CNPA Board.
+The Committee's remit includes the following: